 An unreliable or dangerous DNS can send you to a potentially malicious website by sending the browser the wrong IP address that doesn’t correspond to your entered domain name.

 Thus, Open DNS and Google DNS are the most reliable type of DNS providers and that’s why we have shared the striking difference between the two!

 Why Third-Party DNS is better than ISP provided DNS?

-The main reason you should shift from the ISP DNS to other third-party DNS is the internet speed.
-Many times, some shitty ISP’s have slow DNS, resulting in a slower site loading speed.
+The main reason you should shift from the ISP DNS to another third-party DNS is the internet speed.
+Many times, some shitty ISPs have slow DNS, resulting in a slower site loading speed.

 That is why it is suggested to use a third-party DNS.
 There is no guarantee that the third-party DNS will be faster than yours, but they are better if you are facing some other problems like,

 So if you are facing the above mentioned problems with your ISP, you should apply for any third-party DNS.
 Here, we are having the two most popular DNS providers.
 In this post, a review of OpenDNS and Google DNS will be done.
 Thus, it is a direct match between OpenDNS and GoogleDNS.